-Hot yoga classes can vary from 85 to 113 degrees which might not be ideal if you have diabetes or a heart condition.
-The heat and exertion of a hot yoga class put a lot of extra stress on your cardiovascular system as your heart rate will usually be higher, and you’re losing fluid and electrolytes at a faster rate.
+Hot yoga classes can vary from 85 to 113 degrees, which might not be ideal if you have diabetes or a heart condition.
+The heat and exertion of a hot yoga class put a lot of extra stress on your cardiovascular system as your heart rate will usually be higher, and you’re losing fluid and electrolytes faster.

 3) Are you prepared?

 Before the session:

 - Hydration: drink plenty of water throughout the day before a hot yoga session, as dehydration, along with overextension, is the biggest health risk for hot yoga.

 - Don’t eat a full meal for at least 2 hours before a class; the combination of heat and a full stomach will not make you feel good, but a snack is helpful.
 Half a banana should give you the energy to power through a hot yoga class.